Welcome to Our Land Matching Portal

 If a profile submission suggests a land use that conflicts with these guidelines, KLT staff may ask the user to clarify or edit the submission before it is approved and searchable.

-Are you a landowner, leaseholder, or contact person responsible for land in or around Kingston who is looking for one or more people who can steward this land by using it in a way that is consistent with the KLT Land Use Guidelines for Land Matching (listed above)?
+Are you a landowner, leaseholder, or contact person responsible for land in or around Kingston who is looking for one or more people to use this land in a way that is consistent with the KLT Land Use Guidelines for Land Matching (listed above)?
 Create a landholder profile and submit one or more land listings.
-When your profile and land listing(s) are approved, you'll be able to search the profiles of potential stewards based on location and/or land use interests.
-Get in touch with a steward to discuss the possibility of making a mutually-beneficial agreement for the land to be used.
+When your profile and land listing(s) are approved, you'll be able to search the profiles of landseekers based on location and/or land use interests.
+Get in touch with a landseeker to discuss the possibility of making a mutually-beneficial agreement for the land to be used.

 Are you an individual or group of individuals living of Kingston or the surrounding area who is seeking land to use in a way that is consistent with the KLT Land Use Guidelines for Land Matching (listed above)?
 Create a profile and describe your land use interests.
 When your profile is approved, you'll be able to search land listings based on location and/or land use interests.
 Get in touch with a landholder to discuss the possibility of making a mutually-beneficial agreement to use the land.